Championship play-off final worth £170m to Aston Villa or Derby

-Both sides will be given around 36,300 tickets for the game, with prices ranging from £36 to £98 across five categories.
+Both sides were given around 36,300 tickets for the game, with prices ranging from £36 to £98 across five categories.

 How to follow

-The final will be on Sky Sports Main Event and Sky Sports Football on May 27; Kick-off is at 3pm.
+The final is live on Sky Sports Main Event and Sky Sports Football on Monday; Kick-off is at 3pm.

 You can also follow the game on SkySports.com and the Sky Sports App in our dedicated live blog, with in-game clips soon after they happen.